Elizaongwz/DSA4264/technical-report (eliza).md

 <img width="759" alt="Screenshot 2024-10-31 at 2 59 15 PM" src="https://github.com/user-attachments/assets/17165597-59b3-4ad8-a939-1e63e9aa0ec5">

-We loaded the data from Tier 1 and continued the Parallel Scoring Method by counting the consecutive stops of each bus service within the MRT buffers.
+We loaded the data from Tier 1 and continued the Parallel Scoring Algorithm by counting the consecutive stops of each bus service within the MRT buffers.
 For each bus service, the process to identify segments that are parallel is as follows:
 1. Each MRT line segment required a minimum of 8 consecutive bus stops within its buffer to be counted
 2. If a segment of stops within a buffer overlapped with another MRT line, it was attributed solely to the primary MRT line